SuperOffice/integration-services/README.md

 The data provided by the connectors are all located in [Resources](./Resources).

-* EIS_Connections.txt - Used by SuperOffice.EIS.TestConnector to store information about a connection that has been created.
+* ERP_Connections.txt - Used by ErpConnector to store information about a connection that has been created.
-* ErpClient.xslm - Used by the SuperOffice.EIS.TestConnector to provide data back to SuperOffice.
+* ErpClient.xslm - Used by the ErpConnector to provide data back to SuperOffice.
 * ExcelConnectorWithCapabilities.xlsx - Used by the ExcelQuoteConnector to provide data back to SuperOffice.

 Editing these files will reflect the data seen inside of SuperOffice, and in SuperOffice Admin it is neccessary to point to the correct file to get the data.
 It is also possible to upload your own files, through the [Minimalistic API](#Minimalistic_API), or download one of the existing 'templates' above and re-upload new versions.